Jefferies slashes price target on Keycorp [KEY] – find out why.

 Sponsored

-KeyBank has named Rachael Sampson Head of Community Banking for its Consumer Bank.
-In this newly created role, Sampson will lead teams responsible for the strategy, implementation and execution of a variety of consumer products and services designed to acquire and deepen relationships with clients in low-to-moderate income and diverse segments, as well as the national consumer sales strategy for these segments.
-Her team will also oversee the day-to-day management of Key’s workplace banking and financial wellness programs, and the direction of Key’s women and diverse consumer client-focused initiatives.

-The stocks have a year to date performance of -1.39 percent and weekly performance of -3.01 percent.
-The stock has been moved at 39.76 percent over the last six months.
-The stock has performed 9.06 percent around the most recent 30 days and changed 34.98 percent over the most recent 3-months.
+Santa Maria’s Stable Families program seeks to extend a helping hand to households facing housing instability.
+The program, which targets neighborhoods and schools with high student mobility rates, offers a comprehensive range of services to promote both immediate relief and long-term stabilization.
+Each participating family receives individual attention and guidance from a case manager who provides:.

+Over the last 12 months, KEY stock dropped by -19.14%.
+The one-year Keycorp stock forecast points to a potential upside of 10.18.
+The average equity rating for KEY stock is currently 1.92, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 15.25M shares, KEY reached to a volume of 19181004 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $13.05 billion, with 936.56 million shares outstanding and 932.60 million shares in the current float.
+Compared to the average trading volume of 15.81M shares, KEY stock reached a trading volume of 26642750 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Keycorp [KEY]:

 Jefferies have made an estimate for Keycorp shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 09, 2024.

-Keycorp [KEY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.01.
-With this latest performance, KEY shares gained by 9.06% in over the last four-week period, additionally plugging by 39.76% over the last 6 months – not to mention a drop of -22.36% in the past year of trading.
+Keycorp [KEY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.13.
+With this latest performance, KEY shares dropped by -1.20% in over the last four-week period, additionally plugging by 17.34% over the last 6 months – not to mention a drop of -19.14% in the past year of trading.

 The top three institutional holders of KEY stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2815%.
 BLACKROCK INC., holding 1.03 billion shares of the stock with an approximate value of $176.59 billion in KEY stocks shares; and BERKSHIRE HATHAWAY INC, currently with $156.75 billion in KEY stock with ownership which is approximately 5.8325%.